nextgen-user/CoolAGI/README.md

 - **Advanced Tools**: Flowchart creation , web searches.

 # Website Usage 👨‍💻
+> [!Note]
+> API HOST and KEYS already Set in server as Hosted OPENAI Reverse free proxy.
+No need to set that!
 - **Code-Interpreter** : Prefix your question with /aigen to use code-interpreter feature:
 ![image](https://github.com/nextgen-user/Open-GPT-4-PLUS/assets/150797204/586962db-91b2-4ef7-81d2-79a2f74e6e47)